James Crawford (jurist): Publications

 In addition, from 1994 Crawford was editor of the British Yearbook of International Law, and senior editor after the retirement of Ian Brownlie from Oxford in 2000.
 He was co-editor of the Cambridge Studies in International and Comparative Law and the ICSID Reports.
-From 2002–2005 he was a member of the Editorial Panel of the World Trade Review.
+From 2002 to 2005 he was a member of the Editorial Panel of the World Trade Review.
 From 2004, he was a member of the Board of Editors for the American Journal of International Law.
 He published peer-refereed journal articles in the International and Comparative Law Quarterly, the American Journal of International Law, the British Yearbook of International Law and other significant international law journals.
 He was also Senior Treasurer of the Cambridge Journal of International and Comparative Law.